Tongan Skier Finishes Strong In Olympics After Just 12 Weeks Of Training In Snow

 And while he seems to welcome marveling at his feat of qualifying for the Winter Games, he put his shirtless, freezing walk at the opening ceremony into perspective at a recent news conference.

 "If my ancestors could sail across the Pacific Ocean for a thousand years, not knowing where the next piece of land was going to be, not knowing where their next meal was going to be, going to war, then I can walk for 25 minutes through an opening ceremony without a shirt on [in the frigid cold] and represent a thousand years of heritage," he said, according to The Washington Post.
-(For the record, he also notes that coconut oil is superior to olive for oiling the body).
+(For the record, he also notes that coconut oil is superior to olive for oiling the body.)

-And luckily for all his fans around the world, Taufatofua has suggested that he's thinking ahead to the 2020 Summer Games in Tokyo.
+And luckily for all his fans around the world, Taufatofua has suggested that he is thinking ahead to the 2020 Summer Games in Tokyo.

 "Maybe water is the next thing," he said.
 "Stay tuned."